hienpro0123/fashion-ecomerce-web/README.md

 ### Customer Side

+* **AI Chat Assistant** – a floating bot widget in the bottom‑right corner that users can open to ask questions in Vietnamese or English; the assistant queries product data and returns recommendations with product cards.

 * **Product Browsing** – Grid and list views with pagination and featured/recommended sections.
 * **Search & Filter** – Full‑text and keyword search, price range, brand filters, sorting options.
+Chat assistant also supports natural‑language queries.
 * **Shopping Cart** – Add/remove items, persist basket in Firestore when signed in.
 * **Secure Checkout** – Three‑step process (summary, shipping, payment) with client‑side validation.
 * **User Profile** – View/edit profile, address, and mobile number; placeholder for order history.